Tesseract-Network/tesseract-website/blog/2025-11-20-what-is-the-internet-of-agents.md

 ### Use cases

-Here is a (incomplete) list of use cases of z402, along with a comparison with existing services[^2]:
+Here is a (incomplete) list of use cases of z402, along with a comparison with existing services[^info-disclaimer]:

 - On demand content with no minimum limit: Today a popular business model is the subscription business model, we believe it can be overtaken by an on demand business model where a user makes request for a specific content they need not an estensive offering that they will never use, these models might as well coexist.
   - Streaming: Netflix's Standard subscription costs 17,99\$ a month.
 An alternative streaming service using z402 could offer to pay 0.25\$ to rend a single movie or even charge per minutes watched.